nikolaypavlov/ucu-stats-2/homework-2.md

     ## Multiple R-squared:  0.01738,    Adjusted R-squared:  0.002335
     ## F-statistic: 1.155 on 3 and 196 DF,  p-value: 0.3281

-Again, the estimates of the true parameter values are not statistically significant.
+The estimates of the true parameter values are not statistically significant.
 Adjusted R-squared of the model is only 0.002335.
-The standard errors are nearly twice bigger then in case of p = 0.3.
+The standard errors are nearly twice bigger then for p = 0.3.

 ### Task 6

-It's assumed that parameter estimates of our models are normally distributed, so we can compute the confidence intervals using the normal distributions with appropriate standard error.
-As you can see below (and it's expected) the larger samples have lower standard error and narrower confidence intervals.
+It's assumed that parameter estimates of our models are normally distributed, so we can compute the confidence intervals using the standard normal distribution with appropriate standard error.
+As you can see below (and it's expected) the larger samples have lower standard error and narrower confidence intervals, that include the true value of the parameters.

 ``` r
 confint(fit3_small)